Reishandy/RPG-Maker-to-Android/README.md

 # RPG Maker to Android APK Guide

 A comprehensive guide and Android Studio template for converting RPG Maker MV and MZ games into Android APKs.
-This tutorial provides step-by-step instructions to help you deploy your game on Android devices efficiently.

 ## Features
-- Simple and clear step-by-step instructions.
+- Simple instructions.
 - Pre-configured Android Studio template for easy conversion.
 - No programming knowledge required.
 - Supports RPG Maker MV and MZ.